uwsbel/autonomy-toolkit/_sources/contributing.md.txt

 ### File Structure

-The simulator is structured as follows:
+The repository is structured as follows:
 ```
-av
+autonomy-toolkit
 ├── LICENSE
-├── demos/			# Contains demos for the av package
+├── demos/										# Contains demos for the autonomy-toolkit package
 ├── docs/											# Contains documentation
-├── av/			    # Source code
+├── autonomy_toolkit/			    # Source code
 └── setup.py									# Package description and installation instructions for pip
 ```

 ### Editing the Source Code

-If you plan on editing the source code, please visit the `av/` folder.
-The `av/` folder is structured as follows:
+If you plan on editing the source code, please visit the `autonomy_toolkit/` folder.
+The `autonomy_toolkit/` folder is structured as follows:
 ```
-av/
+autonomy_toolkit/
 ├── utils/			# Utility files for use by the rest of the package
 │   └── ...
 ├── ros/				# ROS related utilities, methods, or classes
 │   └── ...
+├── docker/			# Docker related utilities, methods, or classes
+│   └── ...
-└── ...					# Core av code
+└── ...					# Core autonomy-toolkit code
 ```

 As stated earlier, unless given approval by the managers of the repository, there should be no need to edit the source code.
 The Object Oriented nature of the package means you can just inherit the base classes and add your own logic _outside_ the repo (no need to edit the source).
 However, bugs or nice features may be added.
 See [this section](#installing-a-symbolic-linked-version-for-testing) to install the repo for development purposes.